-Reaching your campaign’s goal could take months (if not years!).
-Therefore, you want your campaign to be memorable so that donors will share it with their friends and family throughout the duration of the fundraising period.
+Reaching your campaign’s goal could take years.
+Therefore, you want your campaign to be memorable so donors will share it with their friends and family throughout the duration of the fundraising period.
 And who knows?
 Your supporters may give more than once during your campaign.

-To help create an impression that lasts, you should create a brand and slogan for your capital campaign.
-Even if you already have a well-established brand for your nonprofit, the campaign’s brand should be different to separate your campaign from the rest of your fundraising.
+To help create an impression that lasts, you may want to create a brand and slogan for your capital campaign.
+Even if you already have a well-established brand for your nonprofit, the campaign’s brand should be slightly different so as to separate your campaign from the rest of your fundraising activities.

-Your brand should fit the theme of your project and should complement your nonprofit’s overall brand.
+Your brand should fit the theme of your project while complementing your nonprofit’s overall brand.
 You’ll also need a catchy slogan to capture your donors’ attention and encourage them to contribute.

 For your slogan, you should go for something that:

 Think about your brand and slogan as the main point that you want donors to take away from your communications, remember, and share with their networks.

-To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that is exclusive just to your capital campaign efforts.
+To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that you use exclusively to support your capital fundraising efforts.

 Here are things you can add to your campaign page to build trust with potential donors:

-It’s important to have a well-designed website because it will be a place where you can direct donors to learn more about your campaign.
+It’s important to have a well-designed website because it will be the place you direct donors to learn more about your campaign.

-Immediately following the planning period, your team should work to begin seeking out key donors who may be willing to make sizable donations to your project.
-Typically, this is done before the campaign has been officially announced.
+Immediately following the planning period, your team should begin seeking out key donors who may be willing to make sizable donations to your project.
+Typically, this is done before you officially announce the campaign to your wider donor base.

-Depending on the size of the organization, the length of this phase – and the entire campaign—can vary from several months to over a year.
+Depending on the size of the organization, the length of this phase—not to mention the entire campaign—can vary from several months to over a year.

-In the quiet phase, you can begin to get the ball rolling by announcing plans for a renovation, a building move, or the development of an endowment.
+In the quiet phase, you can build excitement in your entire donor base by announcing plans for a renovation, a building move, or the creation of an endowment.
 This is markedly different from launching the campaign publicly, though.

 Begin including plans and other teasers into your ongoing communications, such as newsletters or bulletins, so that your constituents know what you’re thinking about.
 This can help build support before you ever make an announcement.

-We’ll go over a few marketing materials that you can use during your capital campaign.
+We’ll go over a few marketing materials that you can use during the campaign.

 A. Pledge Cards

-A pledge card is a donation form that you can give to donors in-person or send via direct mail.
-The great thing about pledge cards is that donors can pledge a large amount that they can pay off little by little over the course of a few months (like monthly payments!).
+A pledge card is a donation form you can give to donors in person or send via direct mail.
+The great thing about pledge cards is that donors can pledge a large amount that they can pay in smaller installments over the course of a few months (like monthly payments!).

 Your cards should match your capital campaign’s brand and have the slogan somewhere on the card.
 The card will be a place where donors can input their information including their name, address, and payment information.